ankitbatra22/FactifAI/readme.md

 ### Core Services

 #### 1. Search Orchestrator
-The `SearchOrchestrator` coordinates the entire search and response generation process:
+The `SearchOrchestrator` coordinates the entire search by calling the other services.
-- Manages query processing and validation (catches invalid queries like "hi")
+- Manages query processing and validation (catches invalid queries like "hi") (LLM Service)
-- Coordinates parallel searches across different sources
+- Ingests papers from sources like Arxiv, PubMed, etc. based on query (Ingestion Service/Pipeline)
-- Aggregates and ranks results
+- Aggregates and ranks results (Embedding Service)
-- Handles response generation
+- Handles response generation (LLM Service)

 #### 2. LLM Service
 Manages interactions with OpenAI's GPT-4: